-The Humanities & Social Sciences Residential College (HSSRC), located in Residential College One - South Hall, is open to first-year students of all majors in the College of Humanities & Social Sciences.
+The Humanities & Social Sciences Residential College (HSSRC), located in Residential College One - North Hall, is open to first-year students of all majors in the College of Humanities & Social Sciences.

-The Science Residential College (SRC) is a popular program housed in Highland Hall and Louise Garig Hall specifically for students pursuing a degree in the College of Science.
+The Science Residential College (SRC) is a popular program housed in the newly renovated Evangeline and Highland Halls specifically for students pursuing a degree in the College of Science.

 Visual and Performing Arts

 The Visual and Performing Arts Residential College (VPARC) is a joint venture of the College of Art and Design and the College of Music and Dramatic Arts.
-It is housed in Broussard Hall and open to any first-year student with an interest in the arts.
+It is housed in Broussard Hall and open to any first-year student with a declared major in one of these two colleges.